denishuk/dataGrid/replit.md

 - July 08, 2025.
 Replaced Radix UI components with Headless UI for toast component
 - July 08, 2025.
 Cleaned up all Radix UI dependencies from package.json
 - July 08, 2025.
 Removed 20+ unnecessary dependencies from root package.json to optimize bundle size
+- July 08, 2025.
+Restructured build process - npm-package now gets DataTable from main folder and builds dist without src folder
+- July 08, 2025.
+Updated to modern grid layout with pinned column alignments and sticky header/footer support
+- July 08, 2025.
+Implemented footer visibility based on property with aggregation functions (count, avg, sum, min, max) applied only when defined in column properties
+- July 08, 2025.
+Updated checkbox implementation to use Tailwind-based design tied to column definition with "useSelection" property
+- July 08, 2025.
+Updated README files with comprehensive documentation of new features

 ## User Preferences